Does my child need to attend the school or live in the district where the camp is held?

 What is the camp schedule/hours of operation?

-There is a morning session from 8am to 12pm (noon) for 5th and 6th graders and an afternoon session from 1pm to 5pm for 7th and 8th graders.
+There is a morning session from 8am to 12pm (noon) and an afternoon session from 1pm to 5pm.

 Are there water activities?
 If so, what kind of supervision will be around?

 The only activity that could be considered a “water activity” is the water balloon slingshot (not water submersion).

 How are the kids grouped?
 Can siblings or friends work together?

 What is the system for keeping track of each child?